THE BOOKSHELF REVIEW

 AE: You recently did a book signing where you sold out of all your English copies.
 Were you surprised by that?

 ERC: Yes.
 I was really surprised.
-I did not know that that many
+I did not know that many people were coming.

 ERC: Well my papa only speaks Portuguese to me and I have Portuguese relatives so that’s why my papa wanted to do it.